-Fixed platforms or walkways shall be provided to facilitate operation, inspection and maintenance of the GIS as referenced in Table 1 "Operation, Inspection and Maintenance Activities".
-Platforms shall be sourced from an approved supplier (subject to EirGrid review) and installed before commencement of final commissioning.
+Fixed platforms or walkways shall be provided to facilitate operation, inspection and maintenance of the 220 kV and above GIS as referenced in Table 1 "Operation, Inspection and Maintenance Activities".
+Platforms shall be sourced from an approved supplier (subject to EirGrid review and approval) and installed before commencement of final commissioning.